GothenburgBitFactory/taskwarrior/docs/rfcs/request.md

 -   protocol
 -   client

-The \'type\' value is what determines the interpretation of the payload.
+The 'type' value is what determines the interpretation of the payload.

-The \'protocol\' value should be \'v1\', or any subsequently published protocol version.
+The 'protocol' value should be 'v1', or any subsequently published protocol version.

-The \'client\' represent the client identifier, so that any special cases can be handled.
+The 'client' represent the client identifier, so that any special cases can be handled.
 For example, an emergency fix that is client version-specific could be released, to support users that have not updated their client, or perhaps the client has not released a fix.
-The form of the \'version\' value is:
+The form of the 'version' value is:

     <product identifier> <version number>